pmillerdev/star-team/README.md

 # Star Team

-A VueJS app that connects with an api in order for the user to view star wars characters and planets.
+A VueJS app that connects with the SWAPI api in order for the user to view star wars characters and planets.

-Technologies used: HTML, CSS, JavaScript, REST API, Vue, Vue-router.
+Technologies used: Vue, Vue Router, HTML, CSS, JavaScript, REST API, Babel, Webpack.

+## Running Locally

+1. `yarn`
+2. `yarn dev`